cyber-dojo/saver/docs/README.md

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
 - Creates group and individual practice sessions.
 - Stores the files, [stdout, stderr, status], and traffic-light of every test event.
-- Stores data in a host dir volume-mounted to /cyber-dojo
+- Stores data in a dir volume-mounted to /cyber-dojo

 API:
   * All methods receive their named arguments in a json hash.